Two people shot on South 16th Street

 Officials said the shooting happened at 1:45 p.m. near the corner of South 16th Street and South Boulevard.

-The two victims were taken to a hospital.
-Their condition is unknown.
+The two victims were taken to a hospital in stable condition.

 Trending News